MARBLUE 2026

 Session V: Maritime Spatial Planning (MSP) and Coastal/Deltaic Management, Session Chair - UOC

-This session aims to emphasize sustainable blue economy policies and actions as a society response to current challenges in the Black Sea basin while building a collaborative long-term and integrated strategy of maritime space and coastal areas development, based on the transfer of knowledge and innovation.
+This session aims to emphasize sustainable blue economy policies and actions as a society response to current challenges in the Black Sea basin while building a collaborative long-term and integrated strategy of maritime space and coastal/deltaic areas development, based on the transfer of knowledge and innovation.

-This session aims to raise the awareness on the conservation, restoration and sustainable use of the Black Sea and its resources and to build an improved public knowledge base across the world’s population regarding our global ocean.
+This session aims to raise awareness on the conservation, restoration and sustainable use of the Black Sea and its resources and to build an improved public knowledge base across the world's population regarding our global ocean.

 Shape the future of coastal development—register now to collaborate on integrated maritime strategies.